NordicPlayground/puck/_tutorials/cube.md

 Think of a gatt service as an object, with gatt characteristics corresponding to fields on the object.

 Set up the following UUIDs for our service.
+A bluetooth UUID is 128 bits long, so we use a convention with 16 letters of 8 bit each. `'bftj'` is a general prefix we've decided to use for all our pucks' UUIDs, to avoid collisions with other vendors.

 > {% highlight cpp %}
 const UUID CUBE_SERVICE_UUID = stringToUUID("bftj cube       ");